-The most commonly used credit scores are called FICO scores, which Fair Isaac & Company, a financial analytics agency, developed.
-The FICO score ranges from 350 (high risk) to 850 (low risk).
-We've written a lot more about FICO here.
+The most commonly used credit scores are FICO scores, which Fair Isaac & Company, a financial analytics agency, developed.
+Your FICO score ranges from 350 (very high risk) to 850 (low risk).
+You can find out more about FICO here.

-Credit scores only consider the information in your credit reports.
-They don't take into account your income, savings, down payment amount, or factors like gender, race, national origin or marital status.
-These scores were invented specifically for this reason.
-"Profiling" was as bad a word when these scores were first invented as it is now.
-Credit scoring was invented as a way to take into account only what was relevant to a borrower's willingness to pay back the lender.
+Credit scores only take into account the info in your credit profile.
+They don't take into account income, savings, amount of down payment, or demographic factors like sex ethnicity, national origin or marital status.
+Fair Isaac invented FICO specifically to exclude demographic factors like these.
+Credit scoring was invented as a way to take into account only what was relevant to a borrower's likelihood to repay the lender.

-Deliquencies, payment behavior, debt level, length of credit history, types of credit and the number of inquiries are all considered in credit scores.
-Your score reflects both the good and the bad in your credit history.
-Late payments count against your score, but a consistent record of paying on time will raise it.
+Deliquencies, derogatory payment behavior, current debt level, length of credit history, types of credit and the number of credit inquiries are all considered in credit scores.
+Your score reflects both the good and the bad in your credit report.
+Late payments count against your score, but a record of paying on time will improve it.

-To get a credit score, you must have an active credit account with at least six months of payment history.
-This history ensures that there is sufficient information in your credit to calculate an accurate score.
-Some people don't have a long enough credit history to get a credit score.
-They should spend a little time building up credit history before they apply for a loan.
+Your report should have at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
+This history ensures that there is enough information in your credit to calculate an accurate score.
+Some folks don't have a long enough credit history to get a credit score.
+They should spend some time building credit history before they apply for a loan.

 First Community Bank of Central Al. can answer questions about credit reports and many others.
-Call us at (334) 285-8850.
+Give us a call: (334) 285-8850.